 Description

-Element is widely adopted by governments and public sector organizations, particularly in Europe, due to its strong privacy protections and compliance with digital sovereignty requirements.
-The app’s funding model includes venture capital, revenue from enterprise products like the Element Server Suite (ESS), and community donations.
-ESS is a self-hostable solution that provides advanced features for large organizations, while the open-source Synapse server remains free for community use.
-Element’s commitment to open standards and interoperability makes it a leading choice for secure, decentralized communication.
+Element is widely adopted by governments and public sector organisations, particularly in Europe, due to its strong privacy protections and compliance with digital sovereignty requirements.
+The app’s funding model includes venture capital, revenue from enterprise products like the Element Server Suite (ESS) and community donations.
+ESS is a self-hostable solution that provides advanced features for large organisations, while the open-source Synapse server remains free for community use.
+Element’s commitment to open standards and interoperability makes it a leading choice for secure, decentralised communication.

 Element has faced some controversies, such as a temporary suspension from the Google Play Store in 2021 due to abusive content on its default server.
-Additionally, the project has navigated challenges in sustaining open-source development, balancing the need for revenue with the goal of remaining independent and privacy-focused.
 Despite these issues, Element continues to innovate, with recent updates like Element X (a faster, Rust-based client) and ongoing improvements to the Matrix protocol.

 Summary

 Element is a secure, open-source messaging and collaboration app built on the Matrix protocol, which is a decentralized and interoperable communication standard.
-Element emphasizes end-to-end encryption, user privacy, and digital sovereignty, allowing users to choose their own servers and avoid vendor lock-in.
+Element emphasises end-to-end encryption, user privacy, and digital sovereignty, allowing users to choose their own servers and avoid vendor lock-in.
 The app is fully open-source, including both client and server code, and is widely used by governments, public sector organizations, and privacy-conscious individuals.
-Element’s funding model combines venture capital, enterprise sales (such as the Element Server Suite), and community contributions, ensuring sustainability while maintaining independence from ads or data mining.
-However, Element has faced challenges, including a brief suspension from the Google Play Store due to user-submitted abusive content, and ongoing debates about the sustainability of open-source funding models.
+However, Element has faced challenges, including a brief suspension from the Google Play Store due to user-submitted abusive content.